sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Unicode data and loaders for TeX
+Short desc    : Unicode data and loaders for TeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL and Unicode
+License      : LPPL and Unicode
-Описание     : This bundle provides generic access to Unicode Consortium data
+Descript     : This bundle provides generic access to Unicode Consortium data
              : for TeX use.
 It contains a set of text files provided by the
              : Unicode Consortium which are currently all from Unicode 8.0.0,
              : with the exception of MathClass.txt which is not currently part